-Rent and telephone are necessary to operate the project.
-The monthly telephone costs reflect the % of effort for the personnel listed in this application.
+Office space is included in the indirect cost rate agreement; however other rental costs are necessary for the project as well as telephone service to operate the project.
+The rent is calculated by square footage and reflects SAMHSA's share of the space.
+The monthly telephone costs reflect the % of effort for the personnel listed in this application for the SAMHSA project only.
 Survey copyright requires the purchase of the ATOD surveys.
 Brochures will be used at various community functions (health fairs and exhibits).